mozilla/mig/src/mig/modules/pkg/doc.rst

 in OVAL; validation should be done on definition files being used to ensure they are supported. mozoval is under development, and is intended to support additional functionality in the future.

+Information on OVAL can be found at the `Mitre OVAL <https://oval.mitre.org/>`_ site.